olimoz/mech-interp-reasoning/README.md

 A third approach is to use the above discussed agent in a Jupyter notebook, but further enable that agent to write and execute code in order to solve the challenges.
 The hope is that code allows the agent to access a symbolic reasoning tool, a too which can scale up and allow the model to reach beyond its own memory limits, as it does for us.

-In fact, the [ARC leaderboard](https://arcprize.org/leaderboard) on the public* evaluation set is currently (Sep 2024) led by a coding agent developed by [Ryan Greenblatt](https://substack.com/@ryangreenblatt/p-145731248), albeit one which iterates up to 8,000 times to develop code for the solution to each challenge.
+In fact, the [ARC leaderboard](https://arcprize.org/leaderboard) on the evaluation set is currently (as of Sep 2024) led by a coding agent developed by [Ryan Greenblatt](https://substack.com/@ryangreenblatt/p-145731248), albeit one which iterates up to 8,000 times to develop code for the solution to each challenge.

 Our agent is limited to 15 iterations to save costs.
 Each iteration requires sending the entire Jupyter notebook as the context, so is expensive.
-More complex strategies are required as the context window is approached.
+More complex strategies are required as the context window limit is approached.

 The code for creating this environment can be found at:
 - [Agentic_Notebook_WithCode_Claude35.ipynb](assets/Agentic_Notebook_WithCode_Claude35.ipynb)